kaiotrajanobarreto/enem-data-analysis-brazil/README.md

 ![Filter "Very Low Income" - Low Household Income Range](https://github.com/user-attachments/assets/c5a4f3ba-9d0a-45b5-8901-18879b654422)
 ![Filter "High Income" - Highest Income Bracket in Brazil](https://github.com/user-attachments/assets/267965ec-ae79-4571-9087-2af47f889229)

+## 🔍 Insights

+- Monthly household income is one of the most important factors directly impacting students' performance in the ENEM.
+- Students from public schools perform worse compared to those from private schools, especially in subjects like Mathematics and Natural Sciences.
+- The South and Southeast regions present the highest average scores, while the North region had the lowest overall performance.
+- Educational inequalities vary significantly between states, indicating different regional challenges.
+- Performance is also influenced by sociodemographic factors such as gender and race/color, reflecting historical inequalities.
+- The main challenge is to understand how these inequalities can be reduced and transformed.
+Future studies and deeper analyses may help find ways to promote educational equity in Brazil.

 ---

 ## 💡 Notes